 For more (and the most up-to-date) information, visit my website, www.jennaekwealor.com

 For my dissertation I am investigating the evolution of UV tolerance in mosses.
-I hope to answer: how are Mojave Desert mosses in high-intensity light environments protected from solar damage while desiccated and dormant?
-I am also broadly interested in whether and how microbial and lichen biological soil crust (biocrust) communities might facilitate mosses’ occurrence in extreme microhabitats.
+How are Mojave Desert mosses in high-intensity light environments protected from UV damage while desiccated and dormant?
+What is the evolutionary history of UV tolerance?

 For a full CV click here.

-1. Ekwealor, Jenna T. B.; Fisher, Kirsten M. Photosynthesis through quartz: Hypolithic mosses in the Mojave Desert.
-(In prep).
+4. Ekwealor, Jenna T. B.; Fisher, Kirsten M. Life under quartz: Hypolithic mosses in the Mojave Desert.
+(In Press, PLOS ONE).